 Some bright intense colors, like red or orange, increase our blood pressure so we act more impulsive.
 That is why you will see sales marks always labeled red and written in big fonts.

 - Limited-time discount on abandoned cart items

 - Offer free shipping for a limited number of buyers

-- Offer free shipping for a “Limited time”
+- Provide free shipping for a “Limited time”

 - Offer a limited stock of products

-- Offer unique stock that is hard to find
+- Ensure that you have unique stock that is hard to find

 - Provide low stock warnings